Laudenbach Periodontics & Dental Implants

 Periodontal disease, commonly called gum disease, occurs when bacteria in plaque builds up between your gums and teeth.
 This bacterial infection causes inflammation that destroys the gums and supporting bone structure, leading to gum recession, loose teeth, and tooth loss.

-Dr. Jay Laudenbach and Dr. Ishita Bhavsar at Laudenbach Periodontics & Dental Implants specialize in diagnosing and treating all stages of periodontal disease.
-Our Philadelphia practice restores your gum health and protects your teeth from the effects of gum infection.
+Dr. Jay Laudenbach and Dr. Ishita Bhavsar at Laudenbach Periodontics & Dental Implants are here to help you feel confident with your smile by diagnosing and treating all stages of periodontal disease.
+Our Philadelphia practice restores your gum health and protects your teeth from the damaging effects of gum infection.

 Periodontal disease begins when plaque, a sticky colorless film containing bacteria, accumulates along your gum line.
 Your immune system responds by triggering inflammation in the gum tissue.
 In early stages, this causes gingivitis — red, swollen, bleeding gums.